Accessibility: Metro U2 station Museumsquartier

 In the left part you can find the butterfly house where the visitor can watch exotic, free flying butterflies in a close to tropical nature recreated surrounding.
 The entrance fee is approximately 7,00 Euro.

 The Cafe-Restaurant Palmenhaus is located in the middle part which is around 15 m high.
-Between up to 10 m high palm trees you can have there in a stylish surrounding something to drink or eat and also watch through a glass wall the butterflies in the left part of the building.
+You can drink or eat a fine meal there in a stylish surrounding between up to 10 m high palm trees.
+If you seat nearby the left part of the building, you can watch the butterflies through a glass wall.

 The terrace of the palm house is also a very nice place to stay.
 At a (coffee) break you can enjoy the view down to the Burggarten Vienna.